 The print edition, I’m afraid, will not be going cheaper, as it’s already down as far as I can really go.
 Sorry, paper-fans.

-Anyway, here are some buy-buttons for the first book.
-Check it out, and then prepare yourself for the Rush Jobs experience, as we deepen the universe.
+Anyway, check it out, and then prepare yourself for the Rush Jobs experience, as we deepen the universe